Jute: Culinary uses

 Corchous olitorius leaves are used to make mulukhiya, which is sometimes considered the Egyptian national dish, and is also consumed in Cyprus and other Middle Eastern countries.
 These leaves are an ingredient in stews, typically cooked with lamb or chicken.

 In India (West Bengal) and Bangladesh, in the Bengali cuisine, the fresh leaves are stir fried and eaten as path saak bhaja (পাঠ শাক ভাজা) along with a mustard sauce called kasundi (কাসুন্দি).
 The leaves are also eaten by making pakoras (পাঠ পাতার বড়া) with rice flour or Gram flour batter.

 In Nigeria, leaves of Corchorus olitorius are prepared in sticky soup called ewedu together with ingredients such as sweet potato, dried small fish, or shrimp.
 The leaves are rubbed until foamy or sticky before they are added to the soup.
-Among the Yoruba people of Nigeria, the leaves are called Ewedu, and in the Hausa-speaking northern Nigeria, the leaves are called turgunuwa or lallo.
+Among the Yoruba people of Nigeria, the leaves are called ewedu, and in the Hausa-speaking northern Nigeria, the leaves are called turgunuwa or lallo.
 The cook shreds the jute leaves and adds them to the soup, which generally also contains meat or fish, onions, pepper, and other spices.
 The Lugbara of Northwestern Uganda also eat jute leaves in a soup called pala bi.
 Jute is also a totem for Ayivu, one of the Lugbara clans.

 In the Philippines, especially in Ilocano-dominated areas, this vegetable, which is locally known as saluyot, can be mixed with bitter gourd, bamboo shoots, loofah, or a combination of these ingredients, which have a slimy and slippery texture.

+Jute soup, made by boiling the processed shoots with sweet potatoes, anchovies, and salt was commonly served in Taiwan until the 1960s, when jute cultivation on the island ended.
+Jute soup is now more prevalent during the summer months, primarily in Taichung.

 Vietnamese cuisine also use edible jute known as rau đay.
 It is usually used in canh cooked with crab and loofah.

 In Haiti, a dish called "Lalo" is made with jute leaves and other ingredients.
 One version of Lalo includes lalo with crab and meat (such as pork or beef) served on a bed of rice.

+Artistic uses

+Jute has been used as a cheap way to create tapestries.
+The Goma-based artist Lucie Kamuswekera has used jupe found on the street as base for her work.